 The pace of modern life can be exhausting.
-Our busy schedules combined with frequent access to digital news about suffering around the world, as well as our current political climate, are causing many people to feel overwhelmed and unsupported.
+Our busy schedules combined with unlimited access to news about suffering around the world, as well as our current political climate, are causing many people to feel overwhelmed and unsupported.
 This is especially true for caregivers who must attend to their own stress and also that of their patients, students, or families.
-The 3 Doors Compassion Project teaches caregivers practical meditation methods to maintain their motivation and recharge their energy, so they can respond to whatever arises in the moment from a natural place of presence.
+The 3 Doors Compassion Project teaches caregivers practical meditation methods to maintain their motivation and renew their energy, so they can respond to whatever arises in the moment from a natural place of presence.

 With over 50% of healthcare professionals reporting symptoms of burnout, the need for self-care practices has never been greater.
 In the Compassion Project, we explore select practices that support compassionate care and self-compassion for healthcare professionals, educators, therapists and anyone who is motivated by compassion.

 “We support the people who care for others.
 By teaching and exploring the practical application of 3 Doors meditation methods, we help people to better serve their patients, students, and clients.
 Each Compassion Project participant has the potential to positively transform the lives of so many people who depend on them for health, education, and wellbeing.”

 Funded by a generous donor, 29 people completed the first Compassion Project 9 month program (2016-2017) in Bryn Mawr, Pennsylvania, hometown of co-founders and Compassion Project teachers Marcy Vaughn and Gabriel Rocco.
 A 5-week intensive class served 41 additional people in May 2017.